A-Tr/recruitment-factorial/README.md

 - Start the frontend application by navigating to the `frontend` folder and running `npm run start`.
 This will start the application on port 3000.
 - Navigate to `http://localhost:3000` and log in with the seeded user, or go to signup and create your own.

+### Starting everything

+- Another `docker-compose.yaml` file is provided at the root of the repository.
+Just run `docker-compose up` from the root of this project and it will lift up all required services: database on port 27017, backend on 4000 and frontend on 3000 and also the mongo admin on 8081.
+Beware, if its this first time you start the application, you will need to seed the database  for data to appear.